Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-25-where-we-stand.md

 ***Julian Etsicitty***

-"Um… Allison fell asleep."
+"Um...
+Allison fell asleep."

 Julian glanced down and to his right.
 Allison had indeed fallen asleep, curled up next to him on the bed with her head down on one arm.

 He brushed some blonde hairs out of her face.
 "So she did.
-It *is* midnight…"
+It *is* midnight..."

 "...Oh."

 Xiù glanced at the wall clock guiltily.
 "I’d better let you sleep too." she suggested.

-"I guess… I mean, you don’t have to."
+"I guess...
+I mean, you don’t have to."
 Julian told her.

 They’d spent eight hours together just hanging out.
 Sitting and lounging around on the bed, discussing everything from current world politics to all the Disney movies that had been released in their absence.
-There was an elephant in the room that hadn’t been touched on at all, but at the same time, not touching on it had seemed… right, somehow.
+There was an elephant in the room that hadn’t been touched on at all, but at the same time, not touching on it had seemed... right, somehow.

-"Yeah…" Xiù began to scoot off the bed, then paused and turned back.
-"Um… thank you."
+"Yeah..."
+Xiù began to scoot off the bed, then paused and turned back.
+"Um... thank you."

 "For what?"

 "For not freaking out."

 Julian chuckled quietly, and looked back down at Allison.
-"Freaking out… I’m more worried about pinching myself and waking up."
+"Freaking out...
+I’m more worried about pinching myself and waking up."

 That earned one of Xiù’s biggest, prettiest smiles.
 "Two females who’re into you at once.
 Every male’s fantasy?"